 Oatmeal has a long history of safe use, confirmed by the FDA (Food and Drug Administration, USA) in 2003.
 However, contact allergic dermatitis has been reported from oatmeal used topically.
 When eaten, some components of oat may cause a reaction in sufferers of coeliac disease and perhaps also in the closely related skin condition, dermatitis herpetiformis.

 Skin care products containing colloidal oatmeal are widely available in pharmacies and supermarkets without a prescription.
 Products available include cleansers, bathing preparations, emollient creams and lotions.

 Commercially packaged bathing products are commonly available.
 These are the easiest to use and less messy than the do-it-yourself method.
-You should follow the manufacturers directions for preparing a bath with their products.
+Follow the manufacturer's directions for preparing a bath with their product.

-Alternatively, it is relatively easy and inexpensive to prepare your own colloidal oatmeal bath.
+Alternatively, it is relatively easy and inexpensive to prepare a colloidal oatmeal bath.
 Options include:

-People commonly use one cup of colloidal oatmeal for a standard bath of water.
+People commonly use one cup of colloidal oatmeal for a standard bath of luke-warm water.
 The amount will vary for different size baths.
-You should try and use luke-warm water, as a cooling bath can help soothe itchy skin.
-The bath water should feel silky on your skin and you should aim to soak for about 15 minutes.
-Prolonged soaking in water can dry out the skin and aggravate itch and eczema.
+A 15-minute soak in a cool bath can help soothe itchy skin.
+Note that prolonged soaking in hot water can dry out the skin and aggravate itch and eczema.
 After getting out of the bath, quickly pat the skin dry.
 Cover the skin with emollient within three minutes.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.